What to do if…

 Do not do these things

-• Don’t assume “it’s probably fine” because there’s a login password — focus on what accounts were already signed in and what files were stored locally.
+- Don’t assume a login password alone means everything is safe; focus on accounts that were already signed in and files stored on the laptop.

-• Don’t engage with anyone who claims they “found it” and asks you to unlock it, read out codes, or click links — treat that as a scam.
+- Don’t reply to anyone who claims they found it and asks you to unlock it, read out codes, or click links.

 What to do now